-If your furnace smells like burning, it’s likely occurring when you turn on your furnace for the first time in the fall.
-Like anything else in your house, your furnace accumulates dust over time.
-This dust burns off when you turn on the heat, causing the burning dust smell from your furnace.
+If your furnace smells like burning, it’s probably happening when you turn on your furnace for the first time in the fall.
+Like anything else in your home, your furnace gets dusty over time.
+This dust burns off when you turn on the heat, resulting in the burning dust smell from your furnace.

 Cause: Electrical Problem

-If your furnace smells like burning plastic or burning rubber, it might have an electrical problem.
-This smell of burning can be created by melting plastic wire casing, which is a safety issue.
-If you’re noticing a melted plastic smell, turn off your heating system right away and call us at for furnace repair.
+If your furnace smells like burning plastic or burning rubber, it might have an electrical issue.
+This smell of burning can be caused by melting plastic wire casing, which is a safety issue.
+If you’re experiencing a melted plastic smell, turn off your heating system right away and call us at 775-230-7628 for furnace repair.

 Cause: Overheated Motor or Cracked Furnace Exchanger

-If it cracks, carbon monoxide can seep into your house.
-This invisible gas is fatal in heavy concentrations.
-So, it’s important to have an HVAC professional do routine furnace maintenance and have working carbon monoxide detectors.
+If it cracks, carbon monoxide can leak into your home.
+This colorless gas is fatal in large doses.
+So, it’s important to have an HVAC professional do annual furnace maintenance and have functional carbon monoxide detectors.

 - Soot on or inside the furnace